sbarthelemy/collada-dom/dom/codeGen/readme.txt

 Code generator usage
 --------------------

-Windows:   bin\php gen.php schema [cprt]
-Linux/Mac: php gen.php schema [cprt]
+php gen.php schema [cprt]

-schema    File name of the COLLADA schema document cprt      Generate the files with an SCEA shared source copyright notice
+schema: File name of the COLLADA schema document
+cprt:   Generate the files with an SCEA shared source copyright notice

-When running the code generator under Windows, be sure to use the php provided in the bin directory.
-Don't install the latest php and try to use that.
-The latest php comes with a php.ini file whose settings are totally incompatible with the code used in the DOM code generator.
-If you get tons of errors when you run the code generator, it may be because php is using a php.ini file that's incompatible with the code generator.
-Check C:\Program Files\PHP and delete php.ini if it's there.
-Be careful though, as this will affect any other PHP programs on your system as well.

-On Linux/Mac, you should be able to use the PHP 5 that comes with your distro for running the code generator.
+You'll need to download PHP for your platform.
+The latest release on Windows should work fine.
+If you get a ton of errors when you run the code generator on Windows, try deleting C:\Program Files\PHP\php.ini if it's present.

+The code generator is branched between Collada 1.4 and 1.5.
+Use the code generator branch that matches the schema version you're using.

+The code generator for Collada 1.5 requires some preprocessing of the schema.
+This preprocessing is implemented as some perl search/replace one-liners in a bash script called 'cleanSchema'.
+You'll need to have perl installed.
+Although only a bash script is provided, it should be trivial to adapt to a Windows batch file if that's what you need.
+Run cleanSchema like
+this: 'cleanSchema collada15Schema.xsd'.
+It outputs a file named collada15Schema_cleaned.xsd, which should then be run through the code generator to create the 1.5 DOM sources.